Discover the best of Paris in 2 days with our definitive, carefully crafted Paris itinerary to make the most of your short time in the French capital.

 Other photo opportunities in the area of the Eiffel Tower include Avenue de Camoens, the Eiffel Tower Carousel, Pont d’Iéna, Pont de Bir Hakeim, Rue de Buenos Aires and Rue de L’Universite.

-Once the Eiffel Tower opens you’ll also want to go up for some of the most amazing views of Paris from the top.
+Once the Eiffel Tower opens you’ll also want to go up (if it’s your first time in the city) for some of the most amazing views of Paris from the top.
 The Eiffel Tower opens at 9 am or 9.
 30 am depending on the time of year with the last admission at 10.45 pm.
 Ticket prices depend on how many levels you want to go up.

 Make sure to book your Eiffel Tower entry tickets well in advance as time slots tend to sell out pretty quickly at popular times.
 Queues for the Eiffel Tower can be pretty long so make sure you don’t leave buying them until the last minute.